This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Thailand.

 What restructuring and rescue procedures are available in the jurisdiction, what are the entry requirements and how is a restructuring plan approved and implemented?
 Does management continue to operate the business and/or is the debtor subject to supervision?
 What roles do the court and other stakeholders play?

-Rehabilitation proceedings can be commenced if it appears that a debtor is indebted to one creditor or more for a definite amount of not less than Thai Baht 10 million, regardless of whether such debt is due immediately or not, and that there are reasonable grounds and the possibility to rehabilitate the business of the debtor.
+Restructuring proceedings under the Thai legal framework are known as rehabilitation proceedings, which are a court-supervised official endeavor to rehabilitate a distressed debtor.
+Rehabilitation proceedings can be initiated (either by the debtor or the creditor) in the case it appears that a debtor is insolvent or unable to pay debts as scheduled and is indebted to one or more creditors for a definite amount of not less than Thai Baht 10 million, regardless of whether such debt is due immediately or not, and that there are reasonable grounds and the possibility to rehabilitate the debtor’s business.

 Can a debtor in restructuring proceedings obtain new financing and are any special priorities afforded to such financing (if available)?